-- 1. Significant plan changes were adopted during fiscal year ending August 31, 2017.
+- a.
+Significant plan changes were adopted during fiscal year ending August 31, 2017.
 Effective January 1, 2018, only one health plan option will exist (instead of three), and all retirees will be required to contribute monthly premiums for coverage.
-The health plan changes triggered changes to several of the assumptions, including participation rates, retirement rates, and spousal participation rates. - 2.
+The health plan changes triggered changes to several of the assumptions, including participation rates, retirement rates, and spousal participation rates. - b.
 The August 31, 2016 valuation had assumed that the savings related to the Medicare Part-D reimbursements would phase out by 2022.
 This assumption was removed for the August 31, 2017 valuation.
 Although there is uncertainty regarding these federal subsidies, the new assumption better reflects the current substantive plan.
 This change was unrelated to the plan amendment, and its impact was included as an assumption change in the reconciliation of the total OPEB liability.
-This change significantly lowered the OPEB liability. - 3.
+This change significantly lowered the OPEB liability. - c.
 The discount rate changed from 2.98% as of August 31, 2016 to 3.42% as of August 31, 2017.
 This change lowered the total OPEB liability.

-In this valuation the impact of the Cadillac Tax has been calculated as a portion of the trend assumption.
+The Affordable Care Act includes a 40% excise tax on high-cost health plans known as the "Cadillac tax."
+In this valuation the impact of this tax has been calculated as a portion of the trend assumption.
 Assumptions and methods used to determine the impact of the Cadillac Tax include:

-- 2018 thresholds of \$850/\$2,292 were indexed annually by 2.50%. - Premium data submitted was not adjusted for permissible exclusions to the Cadillac Tax. - There were no special adjustments to the dollar limit other than those permissible for non-Medicare retirees over 55.
+- a.
+2018 thresholds of \$850/\$2,292 were indexed annually by 2.50%. - b.
+Premium data submitted was not adjusted for permissible exclusions to the Cadillac Tax. - c.
+There were no special adjustments to the dollar limit other than those permissible for non-Medicare retirees over 55.

-Results indicate that the value of the excise tax would be reasonably represented by a 25 basis point addition to the long-term trend rate assumption.
+Results indicate that the value of the excise tax would be reasonably represented by a 25-basis point addition to the long-term trend rate assumption.